ubccr/xdmod-notebooks/README.md

 1. Install Docker following [these instructions](https://docs.docker.com/engine/install/).
 1. Make sure you have downloaded this repository.
 1. In a terminal / command prompt, change directories to your downloaded copy of `xdmod-notebooks` and then into the `docker` directory inside there.
-1. Build a Docker image called `xdmod-notebooks` from the provided Dockerfile by running the command (make sure to include the dot):
+1. Build a Docker image called `xdmod-notebooks` from the provided Dockerfile by running this command (make sure to include the dot):
     ```
     docker build -t xdmod-notebooks .
     ```
-1. Run a new Docker container named `xdmod-notebooks` on port `8888` by running the command:
+1. Run a new Docker container named `xdmod-notebooks` on port `8888` by running this command:
     ```
     docker run -p8888:8888 --name xdmod-notebooks xdmod-notebooks
     ```